About Boris Feldman

-Boris has represented many of the leading technology companies: Google, Facebook, Genentech, Salesforce, LinkedIn, Snap, and Hewlett-Packard (complete list here).
+Boris has represented many of the leading technology companies: Google, Genentech, Tesla, Salesforce, Rivian and Palantir (complete list here).

 Boris has also represented legendary entrepreneurs, including Marc Andreessen, Marc Benioff, Herb Boyer, Sergey Brin, Vint Cerf, Carly Fiorina, Arthur Levinson, Larry Page, and Mark Zuckerberg.